CaioRFreire/tryhackme-lab-reports/Cyber Defense Framework/Summit.md

 # 3. Walkthrough

-All of the malwares were sent by the tester.
+All of the malware were sent by the tester.

 ## First Malware - (sample1.exe)